Find out how malaria is treated

 If you end up contracting malaria, you will need to start receiving treatment quickly.
 With prompt treatment, most people make a complete recovery.

 What is the treatment for malaria?

 There is no cure for malaria, however treatment for malaria begins with a diagnosis.
 Normally symptoms develop seven to 18 days after infection, however it may take longer.

 The symptoms of malaria include a fever, headache, sweating, chills and vomiting.
 A key indicator that you could have malaria is that your fever is coming and going in cycles (chills and shivering, followed by fever, and then sweating).

 If you have spent time in a malaria zone and you begin experiencing these symptoms you should visit a doctor as soon as possible.
 They will observe your symptoms and carry out a blood test to confirm malaria.

 The precise treatment you receive will depend upon the nature of your illness.
-In deciding upon your treatment, your doctor will take into account factors such as:
+In deciding upon your treatment and the malaria drugs that will work best for you, your doctor will consider factors such as:

 - How severe your symptoms are

 - How old you are